Siroopfles/NovaPort/IMPROVEMENT_TODO.md

         4. A list of all current `IN_PROGRESS` tasks.
         5. A list of the 3 most critical open `ErrorLogs`.
         The output is a single, consolidated Markdown file saved to `.nova/reports/onboarding/` that gives a new developer a complete snapshot of the project's technical state and current priorities.

+-   [ ] **4.4.
+Structured "Decision Support Briefings"**
+    *   **Rationale:** Key strategic decisions are often presented to the user with a simple question.
+This can lack the necessary context for the user to make a well-informed choice quickly, slowing down the project.
+    *   **Action Item:** Update the `ask_followup_question` usage instructions in all **Lead Mode** prompts.
+Add the following rule: "When a strategic choice must be made by the user, you MUST format your question as a 'Decision Support Briefing'.
+This includes a clear context, 2-3 distinct options, a summary of pros and cons for each, and your team's recommendation.
+This structured format helps the user make faster, better-informed decisions."

+-   [ ] **4.5.
+Implement ConPort Data Hygiene Workflow**
+    *   **Rationale:** Over time, ConPort can accumulate outdated or irrelevant information (e.g., `Decisions` for a feature that was deprecated).
+This "noise" can reduce the effectiveness of semantic searches and make it harder for agents and users to find current, relevant information.
+This can be addressed with a process-based solution without requiring server-side changes.
+    *   **Action Item:** Create a new workflow: `WF_ARCH_CONPORT_DATA_HYGIENE_REVIEW_001_v1.md`.
+This workflow will guide `Nova-LeadArchitect` to have its `ConPortSteward`:
+        1. Periodically scan for items that meet "staleness" criteria (e.g., `Decisions` or `SystemArchitecture` components not updated or linked to in over X months).
+        2. Log these items as `ArchivalCandidates` in a new `CustomData` category.
+The `key` of the new item will reference the original (e.g., 'Decision_123') and the `value` will contain the rationale.
+        3. Present this list of `ArchivalCandidates` to the user for a decision.
+        4. If the user approves, the `ConPortSteward` will then update the original item's summary/description with an `[ARCHIVED ON YYYY-MM-DD]` prefix, effectively removing it from most operational views without deleting the historical data.